Skip to main content

 Yes, with appropriate device compliance policies.
 ZTNA platforms can verify device security posture without requiring full device management.
 This provides security while respecting employee privacy on personal devices.

 Need expert guidance on your Zero Trust migration?
-Schedule a free network assessment with iFeelTech's cybersecurity specialists.
+Contact us for a free network assessment with iFeeltech's cybersecurity specialists.
 We'll evaluate your current setup and provide a customized migration roadmap for your business.